hugotms/trader/README.md

 ## Testing

 As with every strategy, you should always test it before going live.
-Luckily this bot provides this fonctionnality by implementing a fake exchange.
-It will get its data from a CSV file.
+Luckily this bot provides this fonctionnality by implementing two fake exchanges.

+**Note that in testing mode, no real order is placed.
+The exchange code will make fake orders in its database.
+On going orders on Bitpanda Pro are not monitored.**

+It is recommended to use another database when testing than the one used in real life.
+Reason is that the bot will enter its trade in the database in the same way it would normally, which would mess reporting and could disturb the other bot.
+Also, when in `HISTORY` mode, the bot reset the database at the end of the test.

+### HISTORY testing

+In this mode, the bot gets its data from a CSV file defined by `EXCHANGE_INPUT_FILENAME`.
 The CSV file should contain at least these columns (order of said columns does not matter) : `Instrument_code`, `Date`, `High`, `Low`, `Close` and `Volume`.
 Separators must be `,`.

 You can have the data of one or several cryptocurrencies in the same file.
 However, you must keep in mind that the values of `WATCHING_CURRENCIES` and `IGNORE_CURRENCIES` are still taken into account.

 The timeframe will be defined by the CSV, thus ignoring the value set in `CANDLESTICKS_TIMEFRAME` and `CANDLESTICKS_PERIOD`.
 If you create the CSV file yourself from different source, be sure to use the same timeframe for all currencies.

-Note that in this mode, no real order is placed.
-The exchange code will make fake orders in its database.

-It is recommended to use another database when testing than the one used in real life.
-Reason is that the bot will enter its trade in the database in the same way it would normally, which would mess reporting and could disturb the other bot.
-Also, the bot reset the database at the end of the test.
+### PAPER_TRADING

+In this mode, the bot gets real-time data from Bitpanda Pro in the same way it would in non-testing mode.
+Only difference is that you get a fake account and that no real order is made.

 ## Disclaimer